-Floods are one of the major natural hazard that affect highly populated countries.
-Besides hydraulic hazard (i.e. probability of inundation of a given area), geomorphological hazard due to channel dynamics should be taken into account.
-Channel dynamics (i.e. channel lateral mobility, changes in bed elevation, intense sediment and wood transport) can cause severe damages to human properties and infrastructures.
-Motivations and key points of this project are: (i) geomorphic response to flood events has not been widely investigated; (ii) flood hazard assessment needs to include the effects of channel dynamics which are the dominant processes in several portions of river networks (e.g. in mountain rivers or in very dynamic fluvial systems).
-The proposed project has two main goals: (i) to investigate channel response to floods of different magnitude, including extreme floods; (ii) to improve hazard assessment, that is our capability of predicting geomorphic effects of floods.
+Floods are one of the major natural hazards that affect highly populated countries.
+Although channel dynamics (i.e. channel lateral mobility, intense sediment and wood transport) are commonly dominant processes in mountain streams during high-magnitude floods, hazard assessment still mostly focuses on water flooding only.
+Therefore, there is a need to include river geomorphological hazard to produce reliable flood hazard mapping and define effective mitigation measures.
+The proposed project has two main goals: (i) to investigate channel response to floods of different magnitude, and in particular to extreme floods; (ii) to improve hazard assessment, that is our capability of predicting geomorphic effects of floods.